aupr/RDL/README.md

-# restLogger
+# RDL (RESTFul Data Logger)
-A RESTful client application for Data Logging
+A RESTful client application to log the data from IoT projects.